 SWAPs were a monumental achievement when first developed in 2005, and their continual improvement and technological advancement will help ensure they remain important resources for the greater conservation community.
 As blueprints for fish and wildlife conservation, accessibility and ease of use of SWAPs by diverse partners is important to maintain their relevance and ensure their successful implementation.

+Sincerely,

-Sincerely, [FWS Name], [Title] of the Chuck Sykes, President of the US Fish and Wildlife Service Association of Fish & Wildlife Agencies
+Charles F. Sykes, President of the Association of Fish & Wildlife Agencies